WhoBrokeTheBuild/Dusk/Docs/CodeStyleGuide.md

 ## Names

 Use CamelCase for classes, and structs.
-Capitalize all letters of an acronym as appropraite.
+Capitalize all letters of an acronym as appropriate.

 **Right**
 ```cpp